Physics Courses

 Course Detail:

-In this course, the properties of crystalline and amorphous solid materials will be studied using computer simulations.
-Structural properties, bond angles, bond lengths, dihedral angle, pair-correlation function, radial distribution function and structure factor of simulated material will be examined and compared with the experimental results.
-A high level programming skill in any of the language (Python Matlab or Fortran) is required for this course.
-Students can use their own language, but for assignments and projects, Python, Matlab, or Fortan language is highly recommended.
-A portable computer with Linux or OS operating system throughout the course is required.
-Software packages Siesta, Quantum-Expresso, LAMPS will be used for material simulation and Jmole or VMD or X-crysden will be used for material visualization.
-For graphing purposes, Xmgrace, Gnuplot, or Octave will be used.
-This course will be taught one term at university level.
-Prerequisite: CS101 or CS216 or permission of instructor.
+In this one-term course, the properties of crystalline and amorphous solid materials will be studied using computer simulatinos.
+Structural properties, bond angles, bond lengths, dihedral angles, pair-correlation functions, radial distribution functions, and the structure of simulated materials will be examined and compared with experimental results.
+A high-level programming skill is required for this course (students can use their other languages, but Python, Matlab, and Fortran are highly recommended for assignments and projects).
+A portable computer with Linux or OS operating system is required.
+This course is taught at a level comparable to college courses.
+This course may not be taught every year.
+Prerequisites: CS101 or CS216, or permission of instructor.

 |